kuzGo/project-MS2/README.md

 ## Deployment

 The project's website code was written using Gitpod IDE.
 In order for code to be pushed to GitHub,it had to be added to stage for commit using `git add` command in GitPod's CLI .Once changes have been successfully added, it is required to commit these entering `git commit` into CLI.
-After commiting it then can be pushed to GitHub by enering `git push` command in CLI.
+After committing it then can be pushed to GitHub by entering `git push` command in CLI.
 - To deploy a website on Github the following steps are necessary:

 1. If you do not have one,create a [GitHub](https://github.com/) account and remain logged in.
 2. Navigate to repository stored on GitHub is named **_kuzGo/project-MS2_**
 3. Once the repository is selected in the top right corner are a few options, navigate to an option **Settings** .
 4. In **Settings** scroll down to the GitHub Pages section.
-5. Click drop down **"None"** button and select **master** branch.
+5. Click the drop down **"None"** button and select **master** branch.
 6. Click **"Save"**.

 - How to **fork** a repository: